This profile is also available in French here.

 - Availability of data on housing finance

 The Kingdom of Eswatini is a landlocked country covering an area of approximately 17 360km, with a population of approximately 1.451 million.
-According to the 2018 FinScope Consumer Survey, 54 percent of its population was 35 years old or younger and 34 percent had a primary school education or less.
-The Kingdom of Eswatini is classified as a low middle income country with a gross domestic product (GDP) at market prices of US$3.43 billion.
-The country is predominantly rural with much of the development confined to its urban centres of Mbabane and Manzini.
-In 2018, 71 percent of the total population lived in rural areas and 29 percent lived in urban areas.
-Poverty levels have stagnated over the past five years with 58.9 percent of Swazis living below the extreme poverty line is expected to increase to approximately 30 percent in 2020.
+The Kingdom of Eswatini is classified as a low middle income country with a gross domestic product (GDP) at market prices of US$4.5 billion.
+In 2018, 75 percent of the total population lived in rural areas and 25 percent lived, largely in the urban centres of Mbabane and Manzini.
+Despite the country’s lower middle income status, the proportion of the population living below the extreme poverty line is expected to increase to approximately 30 percent in 2020.
 Access to low and middle income housing and housing finance is constrained by affordability levels, despite Eswatini’s residential property market being extremely diverse.

 Access to Finance

-The Kingdom of Eswatini’s banking landscape is comprised of the Central Bank of Eswatini, four commercial banks and one building society, the Swaziland Building Society (SBS).
-Three of the four commercial banks operating in the country are subsidiaries of parent South African banks.
-These banks include Standard Bank, First National Bank and Nedbank.
-The fourth commercial bank is the Eswatini Development and Savings Bank, which is owned by the government.
+The Kingdom of Eswatini’s banking landscape is comprised of the Central Bank of Eswatini, four commercial banks and one building society, the Eswatini Building Society (EBS).
+Three of the four commercial banks operating in the country are subsidiaries of parent South African banks – Standard Bank, First National Bank and Nedbank.
+The fourth commercial bank is the Eswatini Development and Savings Bank, which is state owned.

 The Kingdom of Eswatini has a dynamic microfinance sector with approximately 114 microfinance institutions (MFIs) registered with the Eswatini Financial Services Regulatory Authority (EFSRA).
 In addition, there are 52 registered Savings and Credit Co-Operative Societies (SACCOS) in the country.
 TransUnion ITC Swaziland (Pty) Ltd is the sole credit bureau registered with the EFSRA.

-In its Private Sector Credit Report for June 2018 to June 2019, the Central Bank of Eswatini notes that outstanding loans related to housing amounted to E3 500 000 000 (US$24 773 270) as at June 2019.
-The main mortgage dispersing financial services providers include Standard Bank, First National Bank (FNB), Nedbank, Swaziland Building Society and Swazi Bank.
+In its Private Sector Credit Report for June 2019 to June 2020, the Central Bank of Eswatini notes that outstanding loans related to housing amounted to E3.6 billion (US$20.8 million).
+The main mortgage dispersing financial service providers include Standard Bank, First National Bank (FNB), Nedbank, EBS and Swazi Bank.
 Mortgage terms are generally 20 years, with Standard Bank offering mortgages for a 25-year period and FNB offering 100 percent mortgages.
-The prime interest rate is 10 percent, with the actual interest rate applied on a mortgage dependent on the applicant’s personal credit score.
+The prime lending rate is currently at 7.25 percent, with the actual interest rate applied on a mortgage dependent on the applicant’s personal credit score.

 General requirements when applying for a mortgage include, among others, submitting proof of residence, a deed of sale and a confirmation letter from the chief’s kraal declaring a right to occupy land if it is on Swazi National Land.

-The SBS offers construction loans for residential and commercial properties.
+The EBS offers construction loans for residential and commercial properties.
 Applicants are required to submit a building plan approved by the City Council or written consent from the Ministry of Housing and the local municipal council as well as a copy of the supervising architect or projects manager’s professional fees and approval from the Eswatini Environmental Authority.
 Applicants are also required to submit proof of income.
-This can be in the form of a current payslip, a current lease agreement in cases where income is rental based, audited financial statements, cash flow projections or a six months bank statement for registered companies.

 Ministry of Finance (2017).
 National Financial Inclusion Strategy for Swaziland 2017-2022. https://www.afi-global.org/sites/default/files/inlinefiles/National%20Financial%20Inclusion%20Strategy%20Swaziland%20Final.pdf (Accessed 25 August 2019).
 Pg.
 14.